-The panel agrees that the evidence is such that the Resident Doctor has not met the requirements of the curriculum despite additional training time and/or educational support.
+The panel agrees that the evidence is such that the Foundation resident doctor has not met the requirements of the curriculum despite additional training time and/or educational support.
 Particular care and discussion must occur to ensure appropriate bodies are informed, including the GMC, if there is any concern with regard to the individual's revalidation or patient safety.